KapoorVaibhav314/TerminalTweet/README.md

 Allows the user to fetch tweets from the RSS feed of multiple Twitter profiles and displays them in a table format in the terminal.

-WHy did I create this?
+Why did I create this?

 I wanted to read tweets without opening the twitter app, right from my terminal (Terminal Maxis).